Mount Macedon

-Mount Macedon (/ˈmæsədən/ MASS-ə-dən; Geboor or Geburrh) is a dormant volcano that is part of the Macedon Ranges of the Great Dividing Range, located in the Central Highlands region of Victoria, Australia.
+Mount Macedon (/ˈmæsədən/ MASS-ə-dən; Geboor or Geburrh) is an extinct volcano that is part of the Macedon Ranges of the Great Dividing Range, located in the Central Highlands region of Victoria, Australia.
 The mountain has an elevation of 1001 m with a prominence of 643 m and is located approximately 65 km northwest of Melbourne.

 Etymology

 The mountain is known as Geboor or Geburrh in the Aboriginal Woiwurrung language of the Wurundjeri people.

 The mountain was sighted by Hamilton Hume and William Hovell on their 1824 expedition to Port Phillip from New South Wales.
 They named it Mount Wentworth.
 It was renamed Mount Macedon by explorer Major Thomas Mitchell who ascended the mountain in 1836.
 He named it after Philip of Macedon in honour of the fact that he was able to view Port Phillip from the summit.
 Several other geographic features along the path of his third Australia Felix expedition were named after figures of Ancient Macedonia including the nearby Campaspe River and Mount Alexander near Castlemaine (named after Alexander the Great).